CyrilleB79/NVDAScripts/README.md

 This script allows to enable the stack trace logging of the speech function when pressing NVDA+control+alt+S. You may modify this file to pathc another function.
 See all instructions in the file for details on usage.

+### globalPlugins/ipareader.py

+This script allows read a text written with IPA (International Phonetic Alphabet).
+For this to work, your synthesizer must support PhonemeCommand.
+This script extends eSpeak's minimalist PhonemeCommand support.
+This script was tested with eSpeak and IBMTTS (modified version).
+For both these synthesizers, it is a work in progress.

 ### globalPlugins/ocrPdf.py

 This script allows to OCR an opened PDF in Adobe Reader with MS word.